Pallas Athena (Rembrandt): Attribution

 For many years, this painting was considered an authentic Rembrandt work, but since 1991, several researchers have questioned its attribution to Rembrandt.
 This was first suggested by an art historian Christopher Brown, who suggested that it was the work of one of Rembrandt's students.
 In 2006, Ernst van de Wetering proposed that Rembrandt had completed the work with the help of an assistant in his studio, and this view has since become generally accepted.
 While examination of the sketch certainly reveals the expressive power of Rembrandt's own work, there are also areas where this is less evident.
 The Netherlands Institute for Art History attributes the painting to Rembrandt and his workshop, or to Rembrandt's workshop.

 Provenance

 The circumstances surrounding the painting's creation and its early provenance remain unknown.
 The first known owner with certainty was the French art collector, Count Sylvain Raphaël de Baudouin.
 Baudouin's collection, including this work, was sold to Empress Catherine II of Russia in 1780 or the following year, 1781.
 Subsequently, the painting was transferred to the Hermitage Museum in Saint Petersburg.
 In 1930, the Armenian businessman Calouste Gulbenkian acquired the work in Paris through the Antikvariat, an agency within the Soviet Ministry of Industry and Trade dealing in the sale and trade of artworks acquired from domestic museums.
-In 1942, Gulbenkian emigrated to Portugal to avoid the World War II and died in Lisbon in 1955.
+In 1942, Gulbenkian emigrated to Portugal to avoid World War II and died in Lisbon in 1955.
 Subsequently, the painting was acquired by the Calouste Gulbenkian Museum upon its establishment and became part of its collection.